zarniwin/laravelsample/README.md

 ---

-## Code Overview
+# Code Overview

 ## Dependencies

    - Spatie - For roles permissions

 ## Main Featues

-   1.Routing
+   - Routing
-   2.Middleware
+   - Middleware
-   3.Role & Permission
+   - Role & Permission
-   4.Migrations
+   - Migrations
-   5.Seeding
+   - Seeding
-   6.CRUD
+   - CRUD

 ## Environment variables
    - .env - Environment variables can be set in this file

-*Note* You can quickly set the database information and other variables in this file and have the application fully working.For this project set page_limit eg.page_limit=20 for pagination in .env file
+***Note*** You can quickly set the database information and other variables in this file and have the application fully working.For this project set page_limit eg.page_limit=20 for pagination in .env file

 ---

 ## Testing the Project